SKolodynski/LifeWithEC/README.md

 ```bash
   yak info life
 ```
-  Yak distributed with ec_v3.0.0_DemoSystem_Linux32bit_Lessons_1-3.tgz is a 32bit application.
+  Yak distributed with Enterprise Components is a 32bit application.
 If you are running a 64-bit system you may have to install some compatibility libraries.

 Start the admin process